+Content Additional information

-Students should be able to use these operators within their own programs and be able to interpret them when used within algorithms.
-Note that different languages may use different symbols to represent these operators. hem when used within algorithms.
-Note that different languages may use different symbols to - F
+Be familiar with and be able to use: Students should be able to use these operators

+• equal to within their own programs and be able to interpret them when used within algorithms.
+Note that different

+not equal to languages may use different symbols to represent these operators.

+• less than

+greater than

+less than or equal to

+greater than or equal to.

+In assessment material we will use the following symbols:

+$=$, \neq , $<$, $>$, \leq , \geq